fishfugu/elliptic/README.md

 # Elliptic Curve Toolbox

-Welcome to the Elliptic Curve Toolbox, a comprehensive suite of tools designed for the analysis and manipulation of elliptic curves.
-This toolbox aims to provide robust utilities for academic research, cryptographic applications, and educational exploration of elliptic curve theory.
+Welcome to the Elliptic Curve Toolbox, tools designed for analysis / manipulation of elliptic curves.
+Aims to provide utilities for experimentation, and educational exploration of elliptic curve theory.

 ## Current Features

 - **Big Integer Arithmetic**: Perform arithmetic operations on arbitrarily large integers with precise results.

+- **Finite Field Calculation**: Prime number finite field operations.
+Calculating points on an elliptic curve (in the Weierstrass form) defined on a prime integer finite field.
+Visualise prime integer finite field points, on an elliptic curve.

 ## Getting Started

 ### Prerequisites

-- Go version 1.16 or higher
+- Go version 1.21 or higher

 ### Installation